-The center of attraction—six of the First State’s most distinguished members of the aviation community—were regaled with music, decorations and ovations, and the glamour of Clayton Hall with its colorful table decor, tastefully prepared dinner, and charming serving staff.
+The center of attraction—six of the First State’s most distinguished people of aviation—will be regaled with music, decorations and ovations, and the glamour of Clayton Hall with its colorful table decor, tastefully prepared dinner, and charming serving staff.

-Following dinner, the Emcee recognized the Delaware dignitaries who were present.
+Following dinner, the Emcee will recognize the dignitaries who are present.

 Presentation of Inductees:

-The Emcee called the honorees and their “wingmen", separately by alphabet, to the platform.
+The Emcee will call the honorees and their “wingmen", separately by alphabet, to the platform.
 (Following their selection, each honoree was assigned a member of the DAHF board to serve as his/her liaison.
-Fittingly, they dubbed themselves “wingmen".)
+Fittingly, they dubbed themselves “wingmen").

-The evening concluded with remarks by the President, retirement of the Colors, and singing of patriotic melodies to include “God Bless America”.
+The evening will conclude with remarks by the President, retirement of the Colors, and singing of patriotic melodies to include “God Bless America”.

 It’s jacket and tie for the men.
 Uniform works handsomely for the military.
 For civilian women: cocktail dress; slacks are fine.